-Typically, degree-seeking Bachelor's students enroll in the required number of ECTS credits every semester until degree completion.
-However, due to extenuating circumstances students are unable to enroll for credits.
+Typically, degree-seeking Master's students enroll in the required number of ECTS credits every semester until degree completion.
+However, due to extenuating circumstances degree-seeking students are unable to enroll for credits.
 Such circumstances may include illness, family issues, financial need, work, or other obligations.
-The exceptions to continuous enrollment discussed in this section address circumstances in which a Bachelor's degree-seeking student must be away from the institution and cannot enroll for credits.
-These students are required to complete the appropriate leave or internship leave paperwork, and obtain approval from the Bachelor's Academic Coordinator and submit the paperwork to the SBS in advance of the semester they will be away.
+The exceptions to continuous enrollment discussed in this section address circumstances in which a degree-seeking Master's student must be away from campus and cannot enroll for credits.
+These students are required to complete the appropriate graduate leave or internship leave paperwork, obtain approval from the Master's Academic Coordinator and submit the paperwork to the Graduate School in advance of the semester they will be away.
 Official leaves of absence, internship leave status, and absences not approved under this policy are included in the time limits to complete a degree.